Black-footed albatross: Conservation

 The black-footed albatross is considered near threatened by the IUCN, because it is taken incidentally by longline fishing.
-An estimated 4,000 are taken every year, based on the number taken in 1990; other estimates put the number at 8,000, although more recent numbers are at around 6,150 per year with the majority of deaths from Taiwanese and Japanese fishing fleets.
-It is also vulnerable to oil and ingestion of floating plastics, which reduces the space in the stomach available for food to be brought to the chick.
-Finally volcanic eruptions on Torishima continues to be a threat.
+An estimated 4,000 are taken every year (based on the number that were taken in 1990); other estimates put the number at 8,000, although more recent estimates are at around 6,150 per year, with the majority of deaths caused by Taiwanese and Japanese fishing fleets.
+It is also vulnerable to oil pollution in the water, and to the ingestion of floating plastics, which reduces the space in the stomach available for food to be brought to its chicks.
+Volcanic eruptions on Torishima also continue to pose a threat.

 The black-footed albatross has an occurrence range of 37600000 km2 and a breeding range of 28 km2, with a population of 129,000 adult birds.
-Of these birds 24,000 pairs breed on Midway Atoll and 21,000 pairs breed on Laysan Island.
-Torishima has 1,218 pairs, the Bonin Islands have 23 pairs and there are about 400 pairs on offshore Mexican islands with 337 on Islas Guadalupe.
-All of these numbers come from estimates from 2005 to 2007.
+Of these birds, 24,000 pairs breed on Midway Atoll and 21,000 pairs breed on Laysan Island.
+Torishima has 1,218 pairs, the Bonin Islands have 23 pairs and there are about 400 pairs on offshore Mexican islands (337 of those are on Guadalupe Island).
+(All these numbers are based on estimates made from 2005 to 2007).

 All of its nesting sites in the U.S. are protected, along with a 50 nmi buffer zone around these islands.
-Within this buffer zone longline fishing is outlawed.
-Almost 80% of the breeding population is counted or sampled each year and most fisheries utilize seabird bycatch prevention measures.
+Within this buffer zone, longline fishing is outlawed.
+Almost 80% of the breeding population is counted or sampled each year, and most fisheries take measures to prevent seabird bycatch.